tethysplatform/tethys/docs/software_suite.rst

    :width: 150px
    :align: right

-`52°North Web Processing Service (WPS) <http://52north.org/communities/geoprocessing/wps/>`_ is included in Tethys Software Suite as one means for supporting geoprocessing needs in water resources web app development.
+`52°North Web Processing Service (WPS) <http://52north.org/communities/geoprocessing/wps/>`_ is supported in Tethys Platform as one means for supporting geoprocessing needs in water resources web app development.
 It can be linked with geoprocessing libraries such as `GRASS <http://grass.osgeo.org/>`_, `Sextante <http://www.wikiwand.com/es/SEXTANTE_(SIG)>`_, and `ArcGIS® Server <http://www.esri.com/software/arcgis/arcgisserver>`_ for out-of-the-box geoprocessing capabilities.

 The PostGIS extension, included in the software suite, can also provide geoprocessing capabilities on data that is stored in a spatially-enabled database.
 PostGIS includes SQL geoprocessing functions for splicing, dicing, morphing, reclassifying, and collecting/unioning raster and vector types.
 It also includes functions for vectorizing rasters, clipping rasters with vectors, and running stats on rasters by geometric region.